wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to import a facet specific configuration file for a component.

 	1. Open command line.
-	2. Type the following in the command line, replacing the `componentId`,`facetName` with the values that you want, and `PathToJsonFile` with the path to the file.
+	2. Type the following in the command line, replacing the `componentId` with the ID of the component, `facetName` with the name of the facet, and `PathToJsonFile` with the path to the file.
 Then press Enter.

 		```bash
 		edgecmd Configuration componentId facetName file=PathToJsonFile
 		```

 - Complete the following to import a file with configuration for individual facets as a bulk file import operation.
-	**Note:** The file must contain just payload for the given component ID.
+	**Note:** The file must contain only information for the given component ID.

 	1. Open command line.
-	2. Type the file name in the command line as shown in the example command and then press Enter.
+	2. Type the file name as shown in the following example and press Enter.

 	Example command: